This blog post will show you how you can switch Azure Bastion from the Standard SKU to the Basic SKU (tier) via the use of an Azure PowerShell script.

 ## ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Delete Bastion host with Standard SKU
+## Delete the Azure Bastion host with the Standard SKU

 Write-Host ($writeEmptyLine + "# Delete bastion host $bastionName with the $bastionSkuStandard SKU, which can take up to 8 minutes to complete" + $writeSeperatorSpaces + $currentTime)`